 - Adaptational Wimp: The Tuunbaq of Dan Simmons novel is infinitely more dangerous than the one we see in the show, for reasons outlined below.
 That said, in any iteration the Tuunbaq is nothing to scoff at.
 At its wimpiest, it's nigh-unstoppable.

 - Adaptational Heroism: Not by much, but in the book, the monster was a literal monster, killing for the joy of killing.
-It was literally designed by the inuit gods to kill and kill only.
-In the show it is more motivated by desire to get rid of the intruders on its home and the killers of its shaman than it is just killing for the lulz.
-Showrunner David Kajganich confirmed the Tunbaq is more of a representation of the arctic itself rather than a wanton killer.
+It was designed by the Inuit gods as a weapon to kill one of their own, and was only banished to Earth after a battle lasting ten thousand years.
+In the show it is more motivated by desire to get rid of the intruders in its home and the killers of its shaman than it is just killing For the Evulz.
+Showrunner David Kajganich confirmed that this version of the Tuunbaq is more of a representation of the Arctic itself rather than a wanton killer.

 - Animalistic Abomination: Its not a normal polar bear.
-It is roughly the size of an elephant with long limbs, a short muzzle and blue eyes, making its head disturbingly human-looking.
-It is clearly modeled after the prehistoric short-faced bears that went extinct in North america 11,000 years ago.
-The book's version is [[massive, at over 6-7 feet tall at the shoulder and with an elongated neck.
-It is also bipedal.]]
+It is roughly the size of a rhinoceros with long limbs, a short muzzle and blue eyes, making its head disturbingly human-looking.
+It is clearly modeled after the prehistoric short-faced bears that went extinct in North America 11,000 years ago.
+The book's version is massive, at over 6-7 feet tall at the shoulder and with an elongated neck.
+It is also bipedal.

-- Death by Adaptation: In the book, Crozier had a vision the Tuunbaaq would eventually die from eating too many diseased bodies and souls, but it's still last seen alive.
+- Death by Adaptation: In the book, Crozier had a vision that the Tuunbaq would eventually die from eating too many diseased white bodies and souls, but it's still last seen alive.
 In the miniseries, it dies in the last episode after eating Hickey's group.

 - It Can Think: Quickly becomes apparent, as it begins going to lengths far greater than any bear ever would.